aslrousta/aslrousta/README.md

 - I'm a full-time Systems Programmer and Backend Developer.
 - I mostly code in Go, Java and PHP as a profession, but I've been obsessed with C and ML for a life-time.
-- I'm currently working in a Crypto Exchange company based in Iran.
 - My Github profile includes my ~research~ projects.
 - I'm also an amateur artist and calligrapher.